Stephen-Gates/report-gallery/docs/metrics/project-portfolio-report.md

 ## Filters

-Filters can be used to focus on the required areas and timeframes
+Use Filters to focus on the required areas and timeframes

 <!--
 #### Editing